 Social Networking Sites

 Used for both social and professional networking, Facebook is the most frequently used social networking site.
-According to the site, there are currently more than 500 million active users, spending over 700 billion minutes per month on Facebook, each user with an average of 130 friends.
-Fifty percent of the 500 million use Facebook daily.
+According to the site, there are currently about 1.5 billion active users.
+About 936 million use Facebook daily.
 “Friendships” are initiated and either confirmed or ignored.
-Individuals provide information on a profile page and can upload links, photos, videos, or notes.
+Individuals provide information on a profile page and can upload links, photos, videos, or text.
 Brief status updates are used to inform contacts of a person’s activities for the moment or day.
 Notes can be sent and friends “tagged,” both of which show up on their “wall” and in their email.
 Individuals can join groups and become fans of employers, organizations, movie stars, hobby sites, social causes, and the like.
 Instant chatting is also available through their Message feature, and privacy settings can be set to allow only certain information to be shared.

-LinkedIn is a professional social networking site boasting over 200 million users, with executives from all Fortune 500 companies, 170 industries, and a million companies represented.
+LinkedIn is a professional social networking site boasting over 364 million users, with executives from all Fortune 500 companies, 170 industries, and a million companies represented.
 They provide a “gated access” to members, where contacts must know each other or be introduced to each other from a common contact.
 LinkedIn provides discussion groups for a variety of industries, topics, and interests.
-In addition, members can write “endorsements” of other contacts which serve as brief letters of recommendation and can be seen by employers.
-Your personal profile can include links to publicly available sites or resources as well as supporting documents for projects or positions you have held, turning a resume into a portfolio.
+In addition, members can write “recommendations” of other contacts and endorse a persons skill via keywords.
+A personal profile can include links to publicly available sites or resources as well as supporting documents for projects or positions you have held, turning a resume into a portfolio.
 Members can use the search feature at the top of all pages to find people, jobs, companies (profit and non-profit organizations), groups, and others with similar interests.